The Kung Fu Panda Druid/Monk Multiclass

 You can now use your reaction to reduce falling damage by 5x your monk level.
 This will be a maximum of 25 damage at our maximum monk level.

-It’s a nice, niche ability that allows you to be a bit more risky when climbing things or fighting on top of buildings or mountains.
+It’s a nice, niche ability that allows you to be a bit riskier when climbing things or fighting on top of buildings or mountains.
 It can also be used in our Wild Shape.

 Extra Attack – Level 5